 - 1. Specify relevant security settings for the wireless network of the router. - 2.
-Make sure that the Enable Wi-Fi when WPS function is activated with hardware button switch is moved to the right on the tabs of both bands. - 3.
+Make sure that the Enable Wi-Fi when WPS function is activated with hardware button switch is moved to the right. - 3.
 Click the ENABLE WPS button. - 4.
 Close the web-based interface (click the Logout line of the menu).